datawire/datawire-connect/docs/cli/createService.rst

 Common Error States
 +++++++++++++++++++

+A common error state is trying to create a service with the same name as an existing service within the user's scope.
+You will need to choose another name and try again if this happens.

-The most likely error state is trying to use status without being logging in first.
+Another common error state is trying to use status without being logging in first.
 Only logged in users can create new services.

 .. _createServiceArguments: